peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 a configuration is allowed, is consistent with this specification and facilitates the use of private namespaces named under such a top-level domain with less ambiguity than might otherwise occur.
-This document does not provide any corresponding operational direction to the IANA, however.
+This document does not provide any operational direction to the IANA, however.

 --- back